L3MON4D3/LuaSnip/DOC.md

   impossible to change the current choice after switching to it.
   Using an `insertNode` or `textNode` directly as the choice is also fine, the latter is special-cased to have a jump-point at the beginning of its text.
-* `opts: LuaSnip.Opts.ChoiceNode?` Additional optional arguments.
+* `opts?: LuaSnip.Opts.ChoiceNode?` Additional optional arguments.
   Valid keys are:

-  * `restore_cursor: boolean?` If set, the currently active node is looked up in the switched-to choice, and the cursor restored to preserve the current position relative to that node.
+  * `restore_cursor?: boolean?` If set, the currently active node is looked up in the switched-to choice, and the cursor restored to preserve the current position relative to that node.
 The node may be found if a `restoreNode` is present in both choice.
 Defaults to `false`, as enabling might lead to decreased performance.
 It's possible to override the default by wrapping the